 20.5 Representation.
 The UFF shall have the exclusive right to represent any employee in a grievance filed hereunder, unless an employee elects self-representation or to be represented by legal counsel.
 If an employee elects not to be represented by the UFF, the University shall promptly inform the UFF in writing of the grievance.
-No resolution of any individually processed grievance shall be inconsistent with the terms of this Agreement and for this purpose the UFF shall have the right to have an observer present at all meetings called with the grievant or grievance representative for the purpose of discussing such grievance and shall be sent copies of all decisions at the same time as they are sent to the other parties.
+No resolution of any individually processed grievance shall be inconsistent with the terms of this Agreement and for this purpose the UFF shall have the right to have an observer present at all meetings called with the grievance and shall be sent copies of all decisions at the same time as they are sent to the other parties.